awgn/cat/README.md

     * Read
     * ...

-* includes instances of standard C++14/17 and Technical Specification (TS) containers/types for the above-mentioned type classes.
+* includes instances of standard C++20 containers/types for the above-mentioned type classes.

 ### Notes

 At the present moment the Cat library is tested under Linux and MacOS with both glibcxx and libc++ library and with the following compilers:

-* gcc-4.9
-* gcc-5
-* gcc-6.3
-* gcc-8
-* clang-3.5
-* clang 3.6
+* gcc-11
-* clang 6.0
+* clang-13

 ### Acknowledgements